aj1thkr1sh/stylq/readme.md

   ```

 ## Using Variables
-  Use assign block to declare and assign vairables
+  1. Use assign block to declare and assign variables
+  2. The Assignment should be single line

 ## Syntax
   ```